 - Research your state’s homeschooling laws and what your responsibilities are as a parent.

 - Officially withdraw your child from their current public or private school, if they are currently enrolled in one.

 - Begin teaching your child the subjects required by your state.
-The method and content of your home education approach, though, are completely up to you!

 - Keep all records required by your homeschool state laws.

 At Time4Learning, we believe homeschooling should be as stress-free and enjoyable as possible.
 This is why we are happy to provide information on homeschool requirements by state.
 Simply choose your state below to find out how to get started, explore homeschool laws, locate support groups, and even discover exciting field trip opportunities.